ysmood/nobone-sync/readme.md

     pattern: '**'
     polling_interval: 500

-    # If it is set, data will be encrypted with aes128.
+    # If it is set, data will be encrypted with the algorithm.
     password: null
+    algorithm: 'aes128'

     on_change: (type, path, old_path) ->
         # It can also return a promise.